HamoonJafarianTR/soundbite_detection/README.md

 ## Troubleshooting

 **`Unable to locate credentials`**
 → Your cloud-tool session has expired.
-Run `cloud-tool login` and verify with `aws sts get-caller-identity --profile tr-reuters-devops-sandbox`.
+Run `cloud-tool login` and verify with `aws sts get-caller-identity --profile <your-profile-name>`.

 **`Access Denied`**
 → You are authenticated but don't have permission to the S3 bucket or AWS Transcribe.
 Contact your AWS admin.